thephpleague/csv/docs/9.0/index.md

 ### Encoding a CSV document into a given charset

-It is not possible to detect the character encoding a CSV file (e.g. `UTF-8`, `UTF-16`, etc).
+It is not possible to detect the character encoding a CSV document (e.g. `UTF-8`, `UTF-16`, etc).
 However, it *is* possible to detect the input BOM and convert to UTF-8 where necessary.

 ```php
 use League\Csv\Reader;